Multi-Group Testing for Items with Real-Valued Status under Standard Arithmetic: Introduction

 \subsection{Our contribution}

 We give nonadaptive strategies for the multi-group testing problem with general $D$.
 We note that the one-sided case, i.e., $D$ is nonnegative or nonpositive, is a relatively simple case to handle.
 The reason is that in this case a zero outcome simply implies that all the items appearing in the measurement are zero, in contrast to the general case, a zero outcome can be produced by a combination of some positive elements and negative elements.
+Although the main result for the one-sided case has its counterpart for the general case, the technique and complexity are very different.